st-sw/STC3115GenericDriver/README.md

 Hardware:
 ----------------
-Any platform with I2C master (pin SCL & SDA) connected to STC3115 I2C Slave For instance: STM32 Nucleo board, STM32 discovery board, Arduino, ...
+Can be use on any platform with I2C Master (pin SCL & SDA) connected to STC3115 I2C Slave.
+For instance: STM32 Nucleo board, STM32 discovery board, Arduino, ...

 SW Requirements: